Regulatory Consultants in the USA

 Jeremy has over 20 years of experience in regulatory affairs and product registration compliance with Federal, State, and International chemical regulations.
 His experience includes government agency interactions and determination of appropriate regulatory pathways to meet product registration objectives.
 He has prepared numerous registration submissions, placed and monitored necessary GLP studies to develop data and documentation, and served as the primary agency liaison for the registration process.
 Jeremy has particular expertise with biorational/biopesticide registration and Latin America regulatory requirements.

 In his capacity at CSI, Jeremy works in our regulatory team to secure and maintain client product registrations.
-He also leads CSI-USA’s business development efforts and represents CSI at various industry trade associations and professional societies.
+He also leads CSI’s marketing and business development efforts in the USA and represents CSI at various industry trade associations and professional societies.

 Chad Jones, B.S.

 Chad specializes in Geographic Information Systems (GIS) and geospatial analysis.
 Chad has a B.S. degree in Environmental & Ecosystem Sciences, and a minor in spatial analysis from Washington State University, as well as a B.S. degree in Business Administration (Finance) from University of Louisville, Louisville, KY.
 Chad has experience in watershed management, limnology aquatic ecology management, forest plants and ecosystems, GIS spatial analysis, remote sensing and aerial photo interpretation, wildlife habitat ecology, landscape ecology, and natural resource policy and law.
 Chad supports CSI’s team of ecological risk assessors on various applications of spatial technology for client projects.